david-santoso/ELK-Stack-Project/README.md

     - Click on the **DEB** tab under **Getting Started**.
     - Scroll down to **Step 5: Module Status** and click **Check Data**.
     - Scroll to the bottom of the page and click **Verify Incoming Data**.
     - If installation was successful, you will see a message *Data successfully received from this module* as shown below.
-Click **System logs dashboard** to open Filebeat System dashboard.
+Click **System logs dashboard** to open [Filebeat System] Syslog dashboard.

 ![Screenshot of Filebeat successful message](Images/filebeat_successful.png)